szabgab/dancer-spa-book-source/manuscript/outline.md

 You can use IRC to chat with other Dancer developers.
 Connect to the #dancer channel on the irc.perl.org IRC server.
 You might use your own IRC client on your computer, or try this web based client: [Mibbit for Dancer](http://perldancer.org/irc).

-[Perl Monks](http://www.perlmonks.org/) is the place to go to ask generic Perl related questions.
+[Perl Monks](http://www.perlmonks.org/) is the place to ask general Perl related questions.

 Stack Overflow can be a good place to ask questions.
 Tag them with both [perl and dancer](https://stackoverflow.com/questions/tagged/dancer).